Duolingo Chinese Review vs Alternatives: Is Duolingo a Good Option for Beginners?

 Let's put the top options side by side so you can see what fits your learning style.

-For reading-focused learners: Du Chinese provides the best graded reading experience.
-The stories are actually interesting, and you can adjust difficulty as you improve.
+- For reading-focused learners: Du Chinese provides the best graded reading experience.
+The stories are interesting, and you can adjust the difficulty as you improve.

 Duolingo works as a gentle introduction to Mandarin if you're curious about the language and want something free and easy.
 You'll learn basic vocabulary, get familiar with characters and pinyin, and maybe decide whether Chinese interests you enough to study seriously.